duritong/trocla/README.md

 ### to 0.1.3

 1. CHANGE: Self signed certificates are no longer CAs by default, actually they have never been due to a bug.
 If you want that a certificate is also a CA, you *must* pass `become_ca: true` to the options hash.
 But this makes it actually possible, that you can even have certificate chains.
 Thanks for initial hint to [Adrien Bréfort](https://github.com/abrefort)
+1. Default keysize is now 4096
+1. SECURITY: Do not increment serial, rather choose a random one.
 1. Fixing setting of altnames, was not possible due to bug, till now.
 1. Add extended tests for the x509 format, that describe all the internal specialities and should give an idea how it can be used.
+1. Add cli option to list all formats

 ### to 0.1.1